Fx-Professional-Services/HorizonDocs/Horizon User Guide/07 Bill of Materials/Create a Bill of Materials (BOM) Record.md

 4. **Set BOM Name and Type**:

-   - The name of the BOM will be automatically set based on the list of item names of the yield.
-Still, you may choose to add a BOM name.
+   - The BOM name is automatically set based on the list of item names in the yield.
+To change the BOM name, go to the **Details** tab and edit the name.

    - Select the appropriate type for the BOM: **substitution** or **standard**.